 In February 2018, the ageless beauty posted a photo from a recent shoot for Playboy on Instagram.
 "I feel much sexier now than I ever did when I was younger," she told the publication.
 "There’s an enormous freedom in having lived as long as I have.
 Like my father used to say, I’m comfortable in my own skin."

 Seymour met actor-director Keach, in 1992.
 The two wed in May of 1993.
 Seymour gave birth to twins in 1996, bringing the family total to six (including stepson Kalen Keach and stepdaughter Jenny Flynn).
-The family owns residences in Malibu, California and Bath, England.
+The couple divorced in 2015.